glowing-bear/glowing-bear/README.md

 ## Getting Started

 Glowing Bear connects to the WeeChat instance you're already running (version 0.4.2 or later is required), and you need to be able to establish a connection to the WeeChat host from your device.
 It makes use of the relay plugin, and therefore you need to set up a relay.
-If you want to get started as quickly as possible, use these commands in WeeChat:
+If you want to try this out with a local WeeChat instance, use these commands in WeeChat to create an **unencrypted relay** (see the note below):

 	/relay add weechat 9001
 	/set relay.network.password YOURPASSWORD

 Now point your browser to the [Glowing Bear](http://www.glowing-bear.org)!
-If you're having trouble connecting, check that the host and port of your WeeChat host are entered correctly, and that your server's firewall permits incoming connections on the relay port.
+If you're having trouble connecting, check that the host and port of your WeeChat host are entered correctly, and that your server's firewall permits incoming connections on the relay port (9001 in this example).

-**Please note that the above instructions set up an unencrypted relay, and all your data will be transmitted in clear.** Therefore, we strongly recommend that you set up encryption if you want to keep using Glowing Bear.
-We've written [a detailed guide on how to set up a trusted secure relay](https://4z2.de/2014/07/06/weechat-trusted-relay) for you (you should probably use [Let's Encrypt](https://letsencrypt.org/) nowadays—it didn't exist yet when this guide was written)
+**Please note that the above instructions set up an unencrypted relay, and all your data will be transmitted in clear.** You should not use this over the internet.
+We strongly recommend that you set up encryption if you want to keep using Glowing Bear.
+There's a guide on setting it up with Let's Encrypt on the landing page of the [next version of Glowing Bear](https://latest.glowing-bear.org), under "Getting Started".
+Ask us in `#glowing-bear` on freenode if something is unclear.

 You can run Glowing Bear in many ways:

  * like any other webpage
  * Chrome app ("Tools", then "Create application shortcuts")
- * Android Chrome app a full-screen experience ("Add to homescreen").
+ * Android Chrome app, a full-screen experience ("Add to homescreen").
  * [Android app](https://play.google.com/store/apps/details?id=com.glowing_bear) that you can install from the Google Play Store
  * Electron app, for Windows, Linux and MacOSX. ```npm install; npm install electron-packager; npm run build-electron-{windows, darwin, linux}```